Are you dreaming of going to Africa?

 I imagine him sitting at the breakfast table, drinking his morning coffee and in one moment shouting at lout to one of his (official) 15 wives: ‘Darling, I have an idea – I will change the name of the country!
 Today!’.

 To be more specific, the place to be in Eswatini is the Ezulwini Valley.
-This area is a green paradise with hills, woodland, exotic animals and local culture.
-There is some tourist infrastructure, so you can treat yourself with a nice lodge or with an organized tour.
+This area is a green paradise with hills, woodland, exotic animals, and local culture.
+There is some tourist infrastructure, so you can treat yourself to a nice lodge or an organized tour.

 I stayed at Lidwala Lodge, which is a pretty hostel with free and paid activities like birdwatching, volunteering, hiking, safari, cultural dances, craft markets, craft tours, and some nightlife.